Why the Intramuros Golf Course Has to Give Way to National Progress

 23 hectares is a huge footprint that can attract boutique hotels, cafes, restaurants, shops and hundreds of other businesses.
 Imagine the thousands of jobs, the hundreds of millions of tax revenues, the revitalization of this part of Manila, and the millions of tourists that could enjoy as well as contribute to the value of the site.
 The development cost would be minimal and yet the returns can be mind boggling.

 Here’s one thing that could come as a surprise to you.
 The golf course actually serves as a limiting feature that functions as an anti-development fence (and yes, it has a fence).
-The metal fences and the current use of the are deter people from appreciating the value of the site.
-Imagine if the site is repurposed into something more accessible and appreciable.
+The metal obstacles and the current use of the area deter people from appreciating the value of the site.
+Imagine if the golf course is repurposed into something more accessible and appreciable.

 The Issues